In the early 90s, websites were extremely basic.

 What I don’t like (AKA the not-so-good stuff):

 - Their less-than-great industry reputation

 - No free domain email address

 - The site editor takes some getting used to

 - You can’t change templates after you pick one

-- Site editor gets bogged down when you have a lot of pages
+- Site editor can get bogged down when you have a lot of pages

 Overall, Wix is an excellent website builder that’s easy to use with tons of cool features and templates to start with.
 With that being said, it’s not perfect (or suitable for large websites).
 Wix has slower site speeds than other competitors, and their editor takes a bit of getting used to.